protonemedia/laravel-cross-eloquent-search/README.md

 * In-database [sorting](https://laravel.com/docs/master/queries#ordering-grouping-limit-and-offset) of the combined result.
 * Zero third-party dependencies

-## Blogpost
+## Blog post

-If you want to know more about the background of this package, please read [the blogpost](https://protone.media/blog/search-through-multiple-eloquent-models-with-our-latest-laravel-package).
+If you want to know more about this package's background, please read [the blog post](https://protone.media/blog/search-through-multiple-eloquent-models-with-our-latest-laravel-package).

 ## Support